What Is a Sonnet?

 Edmund Spenser (1552-1599)

 Edmund Spenser was born at London, in 1552.
 He belongs to a Midlands family of Spencer.
-He go admission in a grammar school and entered the school as a “poor” boy.
+He go admission in a grammar school and entered in the school as a “poor” boy.
 He learnt about Latin, Greek and Music.
 Spenser got Bachelor of Arts degree in 1573 and Master of Arts in 1576.

 During the university period, he gained wide knowledge about Italian, French and English literature.
 His knowledge provided him ways to compose his own literary form.
 Spenser was the greatest of English poets, who had canonized England by his impressive poems.